 If you’ve never tried pruning canna lilies, now is the time.
 Pruning canna lilies is a great way to keep your plants looking awesome throughout the entire growing season.

-Properly pruning canna lilies can easily extend your blooming season for months.
+Proper canna lily pruning can easily extend your blooming season for months.
 Pruning your canna lilies can also reduce the weight of the stems, thereby resulting in less of your tall stalks falling over ruining the overall look of the plant.

-If you’re more into videos, I have a short video of this process you can check out.
+If you’re more into videos, I have a short How to Deadhead Canna Lilies video.
+Click the link below.

 How to Prune Canna Lilies Video.